smallboxed/notejam/README.md

 3) run "java -jar notejam.jar" to start server
 4) api location is localhost:8080/api/notes.

-GET to api/notes will return all available notes
+GET to api/notes will return all available notes.
-GET to api/notes?query={enter query here} will return a result set based on query GET to api/notes/{id} will return only the note with that id
+GET to api/notes?query={enter query here} will return a result set based on query.
+GET to api/notes/{id} will return only the note with that id.

 POST text string to api/notes will create a new note.